What is Utilitarianism?

 Utilitarianism is a normative theory of ethics that states that the ethical and moral justness of an action depends only on the consequences of that action.
 An action that increases everyone’s utility is morally and ethically just, whereas an action which decreases everyone’s utility is morally and ethically unjust.
 Utility is a term used by classical ethical theorists and philosophers to describe happiness and well-being.

-Quantitative utilitarianism or Benthamite utilitarianism is a branch of utilitarianism that was developed out of the work of Jeremy Bentham (1747-1832) – an English philosopher, economist, political scientist, legal scholar, and social reformer.
-Quantitative utilitarianism is concerned with aggregate utility maximization (i.e., maximizing the overall happiness of everyone) and uses hedonic calculus to determine the rightness and wrongness of actions.
+Quantitative utilitarianism, or Benthamite utilitarianism, is a branch of utilitarianism that was developed out of the work of Jeremy Bentham (1747-1832) – an English philosopher, economist, political scientist, legal scholar, and social reformer.
+Quantitative utilitarianism is concerned with aggregate utility maximization (i.e., maximizing the overall happiness of everyone) and uses a hedonic calculus to determine the rightness or wrongness of actions.

 According to quantitative utilitarianism, every action results in some amount of “pleasure” and some amount of “pain” for an individual.
 Hedonic calculus aggregates the individual “pleasures” and “pains” on the basis of their intensity, duration, certainty, propinquity, fecundity, purity, and extent.